Bernhardt Line: Advance across the Sangro

 The Eighth Army's forward units had reached the Sangro on 9 November.
 Alexander had planned for Montgomery to strike across the river on its coastal plain on 20 November with the V Corps (Indian 8th Infantry and 78th Infantry Divisions).
-In secrecy, Montgomery shifted the Indian division to the right to narrow the V Corps front and concentrate its power, bringing the newly arrived 2nd New Zealand Division into the gap.
+In secrecy, Montgomery shifted the Indian division to the right to narrow the V Corps front and concentrate its power,sFfvF the newly arrived 2nd New Zealand Division into the gap.
 Eighth Army also devised a deception scheme involving false troop movements and ammunition dumps to give the impression that the main attack would be through the British XIII Corps front.
 The deception was to be maintained by an earlier diversionary attack some 40 mi inland by XIII Corps and a secondary attack at the same time as V Corps some 15 mi inland by the New Zealanders.

-However, Kesselring divined the Allies' intentions; on 18 November, Lemelsen had signaled Kesselring to the effect that the Allied concentrations on the coast led him to expect the main attack on his left wing.
-Then heavy rain raised the river levels forcing the postponement of the offensive to the night of 27 November and giving the Germans time to switch two divisions across the Apennines to the defending LXXVI Panzer Corps.
-This made three divisions on the coastal plain opposing V Corps: 65th Infantry Division (65.
+However, Kesselring guessed the Allies' intentions.
+On 18 November, Lemelsen had signaled Kesselring to the effect that the Allied concentrations on the coast led him to expect the main attack on his left wing.
+Then, heavy rain raised the river levels, which caused the postponement of the offensive to the night of 27 November and giving the Germans time to switch two divisions across the Apennines to the defending LXXVI Panzer Corps.
+That made three divisions on the coastal plain opposing V Corps: 65th Infantry Division (65.
 Infantriedivision), 90th Panzergrenadier Division (90.
 Panzergrenadierdivision) and 26th Panzer Division (26.
 Panzerdivision).
 16th Panzer Division opposed the New Zealanders and the German 1st Parachute Division (1.
 Fallschirmjägerdivision) faced XIII Corps (1st Canadian Division and British 5th Infantry Division).